 Families can only access one Sheffield City Council short break service, so if you access another short break, you would have to transfer from this provider to ACCT.
 Similarly, if you have accessed the Short Break Grant this year, you may have to wait until you can be referred to ACCT.

-To be referred, or for more information about this process, you should contact the Early Help Prevention Team (SNIPS) at Sheffield City Council on 0114 2930218.
-We have been advised that applications for referral will be processed by the local authority within 35 days and without issue.
+To be referred, or for more information about this process, you should contact the Early Help Prevention Team (SNIPS) at Sheffield City Council on 0114 2735368 or email SNIPSBusinessSupport@sheffield.gov.uk.
+Once the referral form has been received a member of the SNIPS team will contact you.
+The process may take several weeks.
 Please do let us know if you have any questions about this.

 Football, Minecraft, Dungeons and Dragons, Parents’ Meetings, Family activities